koladilip/sigl-studio/docs/features/expressions.md

-# SITL Enhanced Expressions and Interactivity System
+# SIGL Enhanced Expressions and Interactivity System

 ## Overview

-The SITL Enhanced Expressions and Interactivity System extends the basic emotion system to provide rich, dynamic character expressions and interactive behaviors.
+The SIGL Enhanced Expressions and Interactivity System extends the basic emotion system to provide rich, dynamic character expressions and interactive behaviors.
 This system enables characters to respond naturally to their environment, other characters, and player actions through a sophisticated expression and event-action framework.

 ## Core Principles